openelb/openelb/doc/configure-porter-for-multi-router-clusters.md

 {{< notice note >}}

-Node names, leaf router names, and namespace in the following steps are examples only.
-You need to use the actual values in you environment.
+The node names, leaf router names, and namespace in the following steps are examples only.
+You need to use the actual values in your environment.

 {{</ notice>}}

-1. Log in to the the Kubernetes cluster and run the following commands to label the Kubernetes cluster nodes where Porter is to be installed:
+1. Log in to the Kubernetes cluster and run the following commands to label the Kubernetes cluster nodes where Porter is to be installed:

    ```bash
    kubectl label --overwrite nodes master1 worker-p002 lb.kubesphere.io/v1alpha1=porter
    ```

    {{< notice note >}}

-   * Porter works properly if it is installed on only one node under each leaf router.
+   Porter works properly if it is installed on only one node under each leaf router.
 In this example, Porter will be installed on master1 under leaf1 and worker-p002 under leaf2.
 However, to ensure high availability in a production environment, you are advised to installed Porter on at least two nodes under each leaf router.

    {{</ notice >}}